-How many areas are connected to the thoracic spine?
+How many areas of the body are connected to the thoracic spine?

-One of the most common injuries in the game of golf is medial epicondylitis, which to everyone is known as golfer’s elbow.
+One of the most common injuries in the game of golf is medial epicondylitis, which can actually have its origin with reduced thoracic mobility

-Stiffness of the thoracic spine does not only correlate with overuse injuries but it also has a connection with breathing and tempo.
+Reduced thoracic mobility does not only correlate with overuse injuries but it also has a connection with breathing and tempo.

 What is the issue that leads to most thoracic spine problems?